CS5610-Khoury-Lionelle/LabMagicEightBall/README.md

-# Assignment Template
+# Lab: Magic Eight Ball

 * Your Name:
 * Your Semester:
 * GitHub link to your assignment:
-* Hosted URL:

 For Every assignment, make sure to put your name, semester, GitHub link to your assignment, and hosted URL.
 The github link will be the one auto created for you by github classroom.
-The hosted URL will depend on the assignment.
-If the assignment doesn't require you to host a finalized version, you can put `n/a` in that spot.

-## Run Instructions

-For certain assignments you will have the option to pick your platform.
-Please include detailed instructions below, so the TA can run the assignment locally on their machine.
-If the assignment doesn't require run instructions, you can leave this blank.

 ## Credits / Acknowledgements